Honey Roasted Peanut Butter

 What You’ll Need

-This simple honey roasted peanut butter recipe only has a few ingredients.
+This simple homemade peanut butter recipe only has a few ingredients.
 Be sure to scroll to the recipe card at the bottom of the article to find the exact quantities for each ingredient.

 - Organic peanuts